dolfs/tng-docker/README.md

 #### Step 0 - ZIP file

-As long as only a single ZIP file is downloaded, nothing is required.
-If you have multiple different versions, you should designate the desired one by uncommenting and defining:
+You must specify a specific ZIP archive as the one used for TNG installation.
+You should designate the desired one by defining:

 ```
 TNG_ZIP_FILE=tngfiles1501.zip
 ```

+The file must be located in the same folder as the other files in this repository.

 #### Step 4 - Rename (two) folders